urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

                   r=(unit (pair axis chub))                 ::  parent
               ==

-Used (implicitly?) by compiler to attach jets, section 2fB
+Used (implicitly?) by compiler to attach jets, section 2fB.
+Also used in :haus to make chat messages fly faster(???)

 ---